rackerlabs/technical-blog/_posts/2019-05-10-metro-virtual-data-centers.md

 ### Conclusion

-A MVDC helps in efficient resource usage, load balancing, high availability, and automatic switchover between two DCs.
+An MVDC helps efficient resource usage, load balancing, high availability, and automatic switchover between two DCs.
 Both DCs run concurrently (active-active) to share service loads and improve the overall service capability.
-It reduces the human intervention required to switch between databases for disaster recovery failovers, or an upgrade/maintenance switchovers.
+An MVDC reduces the human intervention required to switch between databases for disaster recovery failovers or an upgrade/maintenance switchovers.

 <table>
   <tr>If you liked this blog, share it by using the following icons:</tr>